7 Keys to Successful Relationship and Lifetime Love

 Any relationship trauma from our past will show up in our future love relationships.
 If we were left alone, we will feel abandoned.
-If we were made to perform for love, we fear rejection.
-If we were abused, we may fear sexual intimacy.
+When made to perform for love, we fear rejection.
+And if we were abused, we may fear sexual intimacy.
 We call all of these kinds of injuries raw spots.
 This term comes from Sue Johnson’s book Hold Me Tight.
 In her book she talks about the importance of recognizing and not triggering your partner’s raw spots.

 It seems really cruel but when our raw spots are triggered it is easy to trigger our partner’s raw spots in an attempt to back them off and make them understand how bad we hurt.
 This only escalates the conflict, injures the relationship and makes matters worse.

 Trust is the foundation of any lifelong relationship.
 It is a part of all successful relationships.
 We will not last in a relationship long if we are afraid that our partner will use our hurt against us.
 We need to learn to know each other’s raw spots and help to heal them rather than make them worse.
 The rest of the skills below help us do that.

 2. Knowing your reaction tendencies to hurt:

 Your reaction tendency is what you do when your raw spot has been triggered.
 For most of us the go-to emotion is anger.
 Anger is almost always a cover for deeper more vulnerable emotions.
 Emotions that we are afraid to reveal.